fixate/pw-mvc-boilerplate/README.md

 - contains a working, and easy to understand contact form built through the API
 - Rails-inspired MVC pattern
 - Page-specific and fallback controller actions

+## Requirements

+The boilerplate uses traits to seperate concerns in the `ApplicationController`, as such it required `PHP 5.4`.
+If you would rather run on `PHP =< 5.3` you just need to remove the traits and inline the code into `ApplicationController`.

 ## Installation